 The most serious offense with which pharmacy students may become involved is the misuse of and/or dependence upon dangerous drugs.
-The College of Pharmacy views the admitted or proven personal abuse of such drugs, their transmittal or sale to other individuals, or the use of drug documents to illegally obtain controlled or legend drugs as unprofessional conduct, which may result in dismissal from the College of Pharmacy.
+The College of Pharmacy and Pharmaceutical Sciences views the admitted or proven personal abuse of such drugs, their transmittal or sale to other individuals, or the use of drug documents to illegally obtain controlled or legend drugs as unprofessional conduct, which may result in dismissal from the College of Pharmacy and Pharmaceutical Sciences.
 In addition, boards of pharmacy may revoke the internship license and/or deny licensure for various drug offenses.
-Since an internship license is necessary for entrance into the experiential rotations in the required component of the College of Pharmacy curriculum, students without an internship license will be denied admission into these classes.
 Drug abuse in any form and/or misuse of drug documents must be avoided.